 Design input from the Employer

 The Employer shall provide all design documentation of the existing structures, components and systems necessary to the Contractor to develop the design of the new RMS of the stack.

-Equipment supply
+Design Stages and tasks

+(This section shall be completed taking into account the information about the design stages of the RMS, tasks and the type of the output for each task and also work breakdown structure with time interval).Equipment supply

 Equipment basis

 All materials and equipment supplied as part of the project shall be new, and in accordance with the design, drawings, and specifications provided by the Contractor and approved by the Employer.
+These materials and equipment shall be approved by the Employer.

 Equipment testing